We'll help you get everything ready before you start college with us.

 "What do I do on my first day?"

 On your first day with us in September, please report to reception and your tutor will meet you there.
 You will need a pen and notepad for your first day.
 Oh, and don’t forget to bring some money for lunch or pack your own!
 We have cafes, canteens and restaurants onsite if you are feeling peckish.

 "I haven't applied yet!"

 We are still accepting applications!

 If you haven't applied yet or are concerned about the impact Covid-19 has had on your exam results, please read our statement on the Corona virus and how it will affect exams and applications.
-We will have further updates on entry requirements for all courses starting in September in the coming days.
+We have also updated our application process to make it easier for you to apply and stay in touch.